saramonzon/rnatoy.scif/README.md

 If you don't need to run on a shared resource, the Container could be Docker.
 If you need to, it should be Singularity.

+Note that I haven't figured out Nextflow yet, but show the simple commands to run with a container and SCIF.
 For details on the various files, keep reading.
 For the original source code, see the [src](src) folder for the example from [nextflow.io](https://www.github.com/nextflow.io/rnatoy).
 The example uses Docker and Singularity containers to run the pipeline, but without SCIF.

 # Recipes